abdullahzunorain/Analyzing_Data_for_Food_Fi_Company_Using_SQL/README.md

-Certainly!
-Here's a summary of the SQL case study project on Foodie-Fi:

 **Project Overview:**
 Foodie-Fi is a fictional streaming service dedicated to culinary content, founded by Danny in 2020.
 The platform offers subscription options ranging from basic monthly plans to pro annual plans, with a focus on data-driven decision-making to optimize customer satisfaction and retention.